-Ganttic resource planning software is designed specifically to answer the needs of resource planners and project portfolio managers – answering their dreams for a web-based, real-time planning tool, ideally placed to help teams collaborate and work smarter.
+Ganttic resource management software is designed specifically to answer the needs of resource planners and project portfolio managers – answering their dreams for a web-based, real-time planning tool, ideally placed to help teams collaborate and work smarter.

 If you’re stuck in a spreadsheet nightmare, a free trial of Ganttic may be the wake-up call you need.
-You will discover a range of one-click utilities that spreadsheets can’t offer – including click-drag-release planning, milestones, and dependencies for tasks, automatic utilization calculation, custom data fields, color schemes, resource grouping and filtering.
+You will discover a range of one-click utilities that spreadsheets can’t offer – including click-drag-release planning, milestones, and dependencies for tasks, automatic utilization calculation, custom data fields, color schemes, resource grouping, and filtering.

 Designed to make teamwork run smoothly and efficiently, Ganttic allows multiple people to work on a plan at the same time without duplication.
 It’s easy to add unlimited users and personalize permissions for reading, viewing or editing plans.
 Task, project and resource history can be tracked down to the second, making it easy to see how a plan has evolved.

 WARNING: Using specialized resource planning software such as Ganttic instead of spreadsheets commonly results in the following side effects:

 Why not give Ganttic a try?
 It’s free, no strings attached.